anarchocactus/Marlin/README.md

 * I like to be in control of some aspects.
 The original firmware is closed-source.
 The only configuration is possible with a txt-file giving restricted possibilities for customization
 * All the benefits of having a great community that permanently fixes bugs
 * the communication with Octoprint gvies me frequent timeouts with loss of communication even at conservative 115200 Baud
+* Auto-Leveling stops after the first probe when ocoprint is connected
 * The LCD Menu lacks options I like from Marlin.
 While using GCODE in terminal is possible it sometimes is pretty cumbersome